Marian feast days: In the Eastern Orthodox Church

 Note: Feasts ranked among the twelve Great Feasts are in bold face.
 Minor feasts are in regular face.

 Feast days are also established for famous icon of Mary.

-Purification of the Most Holy Theotokos is also considered as Feasts of Jesus Christ.
+The Purification of the Most Holy Theotokos is also considered a Feast of Jesus Christ.

-Protection of Our Most Holy Lady Theotokos and Ever-Virgin Mary in Russian Church is treated as twelve Great Feasts.
+The Protection of Our Most Holy Lady Theotokos and Ever-Virgin Mary in the Russian Church is treated as equal to the twelve Great Feasts.

-In 10th century Visitation of Mary was commemorated on 1 April.
+During the 10th century, the Feast of the Visitation of Mary was commemorated on 1 April.

 In the Oriental Orthodox Church

 In the Coptic Orthodox rite St. Mary is commemorated on the 21st of each Coptic month (Generally the 30th/31st of each Gregorian month).